A Breakdown of TDD Over the Years (2000-2009)

 • The second series of Ridiculously Awesome Street Crew is the final series to have magnetic feet.

-• Generation 4 launches in full effect: G4 is when the Dudes LOST their magnetic feet and boards and kept those weird holes in their backs I mentioned above to plug into displays.
+• Generation 4 launches in full effect: G4 is when the Dudes lose their magnetic feet and boards and kept those holes in their backs I mentioned above to plug into displays.

 • Nine Crews of plug-footed Ridiculously Awesome crews, mostly consisting of reprints.

-• The Serpent of Doom play set is released
+• The Serpent of Doom Toys R Us play set is released

 • Zoods Releashed brings down the fading Zoods line to just 4 figures with giant drawstring Zoods.